gracewu07/HackNC25GATS/README.md

 Machine Learning
 Python-based ML models for impulse purchase prediction Browser Integration
+Claude AI was used for specific CSS styling

 ### Key Features
 Smart Notifications: Receive real-time pop-ups when student discounts are detected on websites you're browsing.